 Instead, stick to something quirky yet un-obvious.

-Something like “do you really think so?”, or “I can’t believe they did that”, or “what are the chances?!”
-That basically looks like you’ve continuing a conversation with someone else, but it’s totally innocent, without flirtatious connotations or any overtones of anything dodgy going on.
+Something like “do you really think so?”, or “I can’t believe they did that”, or “what are the chances?!” or “of course, I WILL do that tomorrow, I promise!”
+That basically looks like you’ve continued a conversation with someone else, but it’s totally innocent, without flirtatious connotations or any overtones of anything dodgy going on.

-The best time to send your accidental text on purpose, in my opinion, is at some point during the day or early in the evening.
+The best time to send your accidental text on purpose is at some point during the day or early in the evening.
 Avoid first thing in the morning because they’re likely to forget that you’ve texted them and therefore not reply simply because it’s slipped their mind.